organisciak/dissertation/document/5_design_objective.md

 The possibilities are endless for adding parts to the basic task.
 To inspire useful ones, it is helpful to consider one final, naturalistic set of factors that may affect the outcome of a paid crowdsourcing task: worker behaviours.

-A worker's contribution may be affected by a myriad of factors, such as experience, skill, time spent per task, and attentiveness.
+A worker's contribution may be affected by factors such as experience, skill, time spent per task, and attentiveness.
 Which of these can be influenced by external factors?

  - _Experience_.
 Experience is a product of sustained interaction with the current type of task.